kopytjuk/automotive-data-analysis-book/src/maps/fundamentals.md

 > A geodetic datum [...] is a reference frame for precisely representing the position of locations on Earth or other planetary bodies by means of geodetic coordinates.

 In Fig. 3 the ellipsoid from the widely used 1984 World Geodetic System (WGS84) is visualized.
+The coordinate origin of WGS84 is meant to be located at the Earth's center of mass;
-Modern navigation systems based on GPS use WGS84.
+the uncertainty is believed to be less than 2 cm.
+Modern navigation systems based on GPS use WGS84.[^world-geodetic-system-wiki]

 <p align="center">
   <img src="wgs84-wiki.svg" width="40%"/>